lukflug/PanelStudio/README.md

 * It is recommended to have a class extending Minecraft's `GuiScreen` and implementing `Interface`, that has `ClickGUI` as a field and populates it in the constructor.
 * For reference, consult the javadoc and see the implementation in GameSense.

-## Use with Gradle
+## Use as Gradle source dependency
-To include the project in your gradle build, you have to add following to your `settings.gradle`:
+To include the newest version in this repository in your gradle build, you have to add following to your `settings.gradle`:
 ```
 sourceControl {
 	gitRepository("https://github.com/lukflug/PanelStudio.git") {